nasa/fprime/cmake/docs/sdd.md

 These files are supplied by the the deployment or executable being built.
 This is typically supplied by the adaption project of F´.
 These files supply two critical functions.
 Primarily, this must supply an entry-point of the build system.
-It contains the standard CMake headers and an inclusion of the F´ CMake support file `FPrime.cmake`.
+It contains the standard CMake headers and an inclusion of the F´ CMake support file `FPrime.cmake` it should also include `FPrime-Code.cmake` to include the F´ core code.
 This ensures CMake is ready to run, and all the F´ setup is included.
 This should look something like the following:

 **CMake Headers and F´ Build System**